Need An Austin Criminal Defense Lawyer?

-Have you completed probation but find that your criminal record is still getting in the way of your future?
+Are old charges on your criminal record is still getting in the way of your future?
 Find out how to get your criminal record sealed by consulting with an Austin criminal record sealing attorney.

 Getting a job becomes harder.
 Applying for housing in good neighborhoods can seem impossible.
 Even securing a loan or going back to school is increasingly difficult.

-Even a nondisclosure order isn’t easy to apply for, however, and once again, not everyone will qualify.
-To find out if this is an option for you, speak with an Austin record sealing lawyer from Tillman Braniff, PLLC.
+Knowing how to apply for a nondisclosure order, or even if you qualify, isn’t always easy, .
+To find out if an order of nondisclosure is an option for you, speak with an Austin record sealing lawyer from Tillman Braniff, PLLC.

 What Does an Order for Nondisclosure Do?

-Record sealing will effectively re-open a number of doors that closed when you were convicted—and it will protect your personal and professional reputations.
+This might sound like a runner-up prize, but the benefits to your future wellbeing and opportunities are enormous.
+Record sealing effectively re-opens a number of doors that closed when you were charged—and allows you to protect your personal and professional reputation.